This story was originally published on November 18, 2013.

 What does the future hold?
 Afrofuturists explore this question using various creative mediums (including science fiction, visual art, and a lot of great music) as both an artistic aesthetic and an expression of critical race theory, imagining the future and reexamining the past with the lens of African diaspora.
 As author Ytasha L. Womack says, “Afrofuturism is where the past and future meet.”

-Womack took some time to speak to us about feminism, Janelle Monae, and the past, present, and future of Afrofuturism.
+Womack took some time to speak with Bitch about feminism, Janelle Monae, and the past, present, and future of Afrofuturism.

 That’s such an interesting aspect of Afrofuturism: the genre’s deep roots in the past.
 How have other African myths and stories influenced contemporary Afrofuturist works?